citusdata/citus_docs/extra/triggers.rst

   );
   SELECT create_distributed_table('events', 'id');

-However this is a distributed table, so a single trigger on the coordinator for the table won't work.
+However, this is a distributed table, so a single trigger on the coordinator for the table won't work.
 We need to create a trigger for each of the table placements.

 .. code-block:: postgresql